HectorDevelops/HectorDevelops/README.md

 </p>

-I'm a young Dominican [🇩🇴] male who enjoys to:
+I'm a young Dominican [🇩🇴] male who enjoys:
-- Go on hikes
+- Coding and continuous learning
+- Explore CA hiking trails
 - Read books
 - Workout
 - Train my dogs (4 year old Pitbull and Doberman 🐶)
-- Explore
-- Adrenaline Junkie
 - Speak Spanish with anyone I encounter!

-I'm an passionate individual seeking a full-time opportunity as a junior Full Stack | Frontend | Backend Developer!
+I'm an passionate individual seeking a full-time opportunity as a Full Stack | Frontend | Backend Developepment role.

 I took a professional break from my previous company to follow my dream of becoming a developer, continue learning and building.

-I am a graduate from State University of New York at Buffalo State University.
+I am a graduate from State University of New York at Buffalo State University and Coding Dojo bootcamp.

+What am I currently working on?
+- Building a community-focused platform using Java, Spring Boot, and PostgreSQL, designed to help people connect based on shared backgrounds and experiences.

-- 📫 How to reach me: HectorDevelops@gmail.com
+📫 How to reach me: HectorDevelops@gmail.com

 ![My Skills](https://go-skill-icons.vercel.app/api/icons?i=linkedin,github)